There was a time when any open space in my day felt like a problem that needed solving.

 Boredom used to scare me because it felt unproductive.
 Now I see it differently.
 Boredom is often the doorway to clarity.
 It’s the place where your thoughts finally have room to finish themselves.

-This ties closely to what I wrote about in The Difference Between Rest and Escaping — rest doesn’t require distraction.
+This connects closely to something I wrote about in The Difference Between Rest and Escaping.
+Real rest doesn’t require constant distraction.
 Escaping does.
-When you stop filling every moment, you start to notice which activities actually restore you and which ones just numb you.
+When you stop filling every moment with noise, it becomes easier to notice which activities actually restore you — and which ones just numb you.

 Family time hits differently when you’re not rushing through it